Top Tips for Capturing Fabulous Forest Scenes

 Also you can use your phone to frame the scene, it’s much easier to visualise how a composition will look when looking through the frame of the phone cutting out the peripheral distractions, and is a handy precursory look - especially if the composition is down low and you'll need to put your tripod down near the ground to get the shot it can give you valuable feedback without wasting precious time setting it up and finding the composition isn't what you thought it would be.

 Shooting with a strong light source from behind trees can also create chromatic aberration.
 Chromatic aberration is an effect that occurs when a lens is not able to properly refract all the wavelengths of colour in the same point.
 It's quite a common problem in photography that affects almost all lenses, though high-quality lenses will generally produce less chromatic aberration.
-The key is to ticking the 'remove chromatic aberration' button in the Lens Distortion Panel in Lightroom to help reduce this issue.
+The key is to tick the 'remove chromatic aberration' button in the Lens Distortion Panel in Lightroom to help reduce this issue.

-There are a number of composition techniques you can use in the forest to enhance your composition.
 Think about framing - you can use tree trunks or leaves and branches to frame the edges of your image.

 Use Leading Lines - a path or river through a forest makes for an awesome leading line drawing you into the scene.